QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 ## Configure Clusters

 You can build and deploy one cluster each time using this deploy tool.
-You need to modify `/qkc/go/src/github.com/QuarkChain/goquarkchain/tools/deployConfig.json` for the cluster to run in your environment.
+You need to modify `/qkc/go/src/github.com/QuarkChain/goquarkchain/tests/loadtest/deployer/deployConfig.json` to configure the cluster to run in your environment.

 Parameters explained:
 - `Hosts` a list of hosts run same cluster/node